nimroddanielmaayan/node-farm/notes.md

 - A word about version control: NPM package versions look like this: 1.2.3 with the last being bug fixes, the second being minor updates\feature updates, and the first being major version updates.
 Note, that only major version updates might break our code, and minor updates are always supposed to be backwards compatible.
 To make sure that we don't get any breaking changes, we can use the ^ symbol before the version number.
 This is recommended, and it will make sure that we get all the bug fixes and minor updates, but not the major updates.
 If we want to get all the updates (at our own risk...), we can use the asterix symbol before the version number, or only bug fixes using the ~ symbol (if we want to be extra careful)

-- The npm updated command can list all the packages that have updates available
+- The "npm updated" command can list all the packages that have updates available

 - More info on node version management: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/